- 2017-12-14 Does kombucha change my microbiome?

 - 2017-10-01 My favorite books about the microbiome

 Note: I’m working on a major new project to make it easy for normal people to understand their microbiome test results.
-Meanwhile, if you have test results from uBiome or others, please contact me and I’ll be happy to help you (if you give me your data!)
+Meanwhile, if you’ve tested yourself with uBiome or others, please contact me and I’ll be happy to help you (if you give me your data!)

 “When a Double-Chocolate Brownie is Better for You Than Quinoa” My review of the new DayTwo microbiome testing app.
 Published by NEO.LIFE